Cryptolog enhances user privacy by logging ephemeral identifiers rather than actual client IP addresses in Drupal's database tables and syslog.

 Drupal modules will submit the hashed IP address to remote services (e.g. a credit card payment gateway); therefore Cyptolog effectively anonymizes IP addresses sent to third-party services (aside from services which receive HTTP requests directly from the end user).

-Note: As long as the salt can still be retrieved, brute force can be used to generate a rainbow table and reverse engineer the client IP addresses.
+Note: As long as the salt can still be retrieved, brute force can be used to generate a rainbow table and reverse engineer client IPv4 addresses.
 However, once the salt has expired and a new salt regenerated, or the web server has been shutdown or restarted, it should not be feasible to determine client IP addresses, aside from using forensic methods on unencrypted swap space etc.

 Requirements: One of the following: Memcache Drupal module, APCu PHP extension, APC PHP extension or XCache PHP extension are currently required as a memory-based key/value store for the salt.
 The backend store will be chosen automatically based on which PHP extensions are loaded, with a preference for Memcache which can be shared between servers.